wooksjs/wooksjs/docs/guide/http/routing.md

 ## Query Parameters

-Query Parameters of URL Search Parameters are not a part of URI path that is processed by router.
+Query Parameters or URL Search Parameters are not a part of URI path that is processed by router.
 Router simply ignores everything after `?` or `#`.

 So there is nothing router can do about query params.
 But there is a composable function that